310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 Um, this has naught to do with Hasumi-dono, but rather, erm, that I—
 {% endbubble %}

-{% bubble Kanata v2 %}
+{% bubble Kanata sad %}
-you’re not the same anymore, are you… i’m so sad…
+you are not the same anymore, are you… i’m so sad…

-okinawa is a place brimming with seafood, so i was really looking forward to talking to you about all kinds of fish…
+okinawa is a place brimming with Seafood, so i was really looking forward to talking to you about all kinds of Fish…
 {% endbubble %}

 {% bubble Souma worried %}